pnkmtt/Vagrant_Ansible_Class/README.md

 ```

-<h2> Accessing your new VirtualBox based VM </h2>
+## Accessing your new VirtualBox-based VM

-<p>  Now that the instances is up ssh into the VM via putty.
-The host information is 127.0.0.1 and the port is 2222, the user is vagrant, the password is vagrant. </p>
+Now that the instances is up, ssh into the VM via putty.
+The host information is 127.0.0.1 and the port is 2222; the user is 'vagrant'; and the password is 'vagrant'.

-<h2>Installing Ansible on your new VM</h2>
+## Installing Ansible on your new VM

-<p>We npw need to install ansible on our new host.
-Run the following set of commands to install Ansible and its dependicies.
-I did not automate this process to show the package install process </p>
+We now need to install Ansible on our new host.
+Run the following set of commands to install Ansible and its dependencies.
+In the interest of demonstrating these steps, I did not automate the install process with Vagrant.

 ```
-sudo apt-get update -y
-sudo apt-get install software-properties-common -y sudo apt-get install python-software-properties -y sudo apt-add-repository ppa:ansible/ansible -y sudo apt-get update sudo apt-get install ansible -y
+sudo apt-add-repository ppa:ansible/ansible -y sudo apt-get update -y sudo apt-get install software-properties-common python-software-properties ansible -y
 ```

-<p>To make sure ansible is installed run 'ansible --version'</p>
+To make sure Ansible is installed run `ansible --version`

 ```
 vagrant@myxenial64:/vagrant$ ansible --version